Developmental Disabilities (DD)

 Administration on Intellectual and Developmental Disabilities (AIDD)

-dedicated to ensuring that individuals with developmental disabilities and their families are able to fully participate in and contribute to all aspects of community life in the United States and its territories.
+Part of the Administration on Disabilities (AoD).
+Dedicated to ensuring that individuals with developmental disabilities and their families are able to fully participate in and contribute to all aspects of community life in the United States and its territories.

 Administration for Intellectual and Developmental Disabilities